List of awards and nominations received by Zendaya: Dorian Awards

 The Dorian Awards are film and television accolades given by GALECA: The Society of LGBTQ Entertainment Critics, founded in 2009 as the Gay and Lesbian Entertainment Critics Association.

 Glamour Awards

 The Glamour Awards is an annual set of awards hosted by Glamour to honor "extraordinary and inspirational" women from a variety of fields, including entertainment, business, sports, music, science, medicine, education and politics.

+Gotham Awards

+The Gotham Awards are American film awards presented by the Gotham Film & Media Institute to honor the makers of independent films.

 IGN Awards

 IGN is an American video game and entertainment media website operated by IGN Entertainment Inc.

 iHeart Radio Music Awards

 The iHeartRadio Music Awards is a music awards show that celebrates music heard throughout the year across iHeartMedia radio stations nationwide and on iHeartRadio, iHeartMedia's digital music platform.

 MTV Movie & TV Awards

 The MTV Movie & TV Awards is an annual award show presented by MTV to honor outstanding achievements in films.
 Founded in 1992, the winners of the awards are decided online by the audience.